EdoLabWorks/Cpp-ControlModule/README.md

 ### Usage
 To try it, just build it with any C++0x/C++11 compliant compiler and run it as a service app with the NodeJS web control client..

-Download [NodeJS web control client](https://github.com/EdoLabWorks/NodeJS-Web-Control-Project) app and run it as a separate process.
+Download [NodeJS web control](https://github.com/EdoLabWorks/NodeJS-Web-Control-Project) app and run it as a separate process.

 ### License
 MIT